gvwilson/sensibleadventures/wrestler/wrestler.md

 I was still a shaman.
-I called the one ancestor I had, as the other shamans called those whose bones they carried, but none could batter through the wall Saknus had created.
+I called the one ancestor I had, as the other shamans called those whose bones they carried, but none could batter through the wall Saknus had created.*

+*Finally it ended.
-Finally the other shamans and many others of our people lay dead on the field.*
+Two dozen shamans and many others of our people lay dead on the grass.

-*I stood there with tears on my face, unable even to curse Saknus in my rage.
+I stood there with tears on my face, unable even to curse Saknus in my rage.
 He opened his eyes and smiled.*

-*"Holds-On-Too-Long," he said approvingly, ignoring the spears, rocks, and corpses that lay around his magic circle.
+*"Holds-On-Too-Long," he said approvingly, ignoring the spears, rocks, and corpses that lay around him.
 "Good.
 Very good.
 You are going to help me now."*

 *Spirit hands closed around my throat.*

 ---

-Their fourth day on the frozen river,
+Their fourth day out,
 Walker finds tracks.
 He is in front,
-as he has been since they departed, moving at a steady tempo.
+arms and legs swinging in a steady tempo.
+He and Luft no longer speak to one another unless they absolutely have to, and sometimes not even then.
+As the Nukilik say,
+travel does not change you---it just makes you more like who you always were.

-Suddenly he swerves and stops.
+Suddenly Walker swerves and stops.

-Torvane reins in the camel and puts her flask back in her pocket.
+Torvane reins in the camels and puts her flask back in her pocket.
 "Hoy, what's the problem?" she asks, clambering unsteadily off the sled.